tomas-fryza/vhdl-course/labs/5-counter/README.md

    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.

    8. Optional: Use digital oscilloscope or logic analyser and display counter values via Pmod ports.
-See [schematic](https://github.com/tomas-fryza/digital-electronics-1/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.
+See [schematic](https://github.com/tomas-fryza/vhdl-course/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

       ![Pmod port](images/pmod.png)

       ![Binary counter verification](images/logic_analyser.jpg)

-   9. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use git commands to add, commit, and push all local changes to your remote repository.
-Check GitHub web page for changes.

-      > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
-Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

-<a name="experiments"></a>
+<a name="challenges"></a>

-## Experiments on your own
+## Challenges

 1. Add a second instantiation (copy) of the counter and clock enable entities and make a 12-bit counter with a 10 ms time base.
 Therefore, the application will contain two independent binary counters (4-bit and 12-bit), each with a different counting speed.
 Display the second counter value on LEDs.

-<a name="report"></a>

-## Post-Lab report

-*Complete all parts of `06-counter/README.md` file (see Part 1.3) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*

-*Vypracujte všechny části ze souboru `06-counter/README.md` (viz Část 1.3) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším počítačovým cvičením, tj. za jeden týden.*

 <a name="references"></a>